rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Batch execution on Job-based clusters (OAR)
 ===========================================

-On computation clusters, where there are already a scheduling system, the following script might be usefull.
+On computation clusters, where there is already a scheduling system, the following script might be usefull.
 Exactly like yade-batch, it handles assignemnt of parameters value to python variables in simulation script from a parameter table, and job submission.
 This script is written for `oar-based <http://oar.imag.fr>`_ system , and may be extended to others ones.
 On those system, usually, a job can't run forever and has a specific duration allocation.
 The whole job submission consists of 3 files:

 Simulation script: